-Contributing to your HSA is easy - and flexible.
+Ways to Contribute Contributing to your HSA is easy - and flexible.
 You can contribute on a pre-tax basis through RRD payroll to an account with HealthEquity, and/or you can make direct contributions on your own to an account with HealthEquity or any other HSA custodian, and claim a deduction for those contributions on your income taxes.

-The easiest way to contribute to your HSA is to go to rrd.bswift.com or call the RRD Benefits Center at 1-877-RRD-4BEN (1-877-773-4236) to authorize RRD to deposit part of your paycheck into your HSA.
+The easiest way to contribute to your HSA is to go to red.bswift.com or call the RRD Benefits Center at 1-877-RRD-4BEN (1-877-773-4236) to authorize RRD to deposit part of your paycheck into your HSA.
 This payroll deduction will be spread evenly across your paychecks throughout the year.

-Or you can contribute to your HSA for the 2023 tax year through ways other than payroll deductions (up until April 15, 2024):

-Electronic Fund Transfer

-Set up an electronic funds transfer between an account at another bank and HealthEquity with an Electronic Transfer of Funds Form (or set up one-time or automatic ongoing contributions at healthequity.com/login and select Contribute from the home page).
+Or you can contribute to your HSA for the 2024 tax year through ways other than payroll deductions (up until April 15, 2025): Electronic Fund Transfer Set up an electronic funds transfer between an account at another bank and HealthEquity with an Electronic Transfer of Funds Form (or set up one-time or automatic ongoing contributions at healthequity.com/login and select Contribute from the home page).
 You may also be able to make a contribution by transferring funds from an IRA or another HSA.
 Note that special rules apply in that case.
 For example, you can transfer ("roll over") funds from an IRA to your HealthEquity HSA only once per lifetime; you can also roll over funds from another HSA to your HealthEquity HSA on your own once per year.
-Or if you arrange for a direct trusteeto-trustee transfer, you may transfer funds between HSAs an unlimited number of times per year.
-Contact HealthEquity at 1-844-281-0928 to learn more about transferring funds.
+Or if you arrange for a direct trustee-to-trustee transfer, you may transfer funds between HSAs an unlimited number of times per year.
+Contact HealthEquity at 1-866-346-5800 to learn more about transferring funds.

-Mail a Check

-Send a check and Contribution Form to HealthEquity at 15 W. Scenic Pointe Drive, Suite 100, Draper, UT 84020 or fax the form to 1-801-727-1005.

-Changing Your Contribution

-You may change your HSA contribution amount at any time during the year.
+Mail a Check Send a check and Contribution Form to HealthEquity at 15 W. Scenic Pointe Drive, Suite 100, Draper, UT 84020 or fax the form to 1-801-727-1005.
+Changing Your Contribution You may change your HSA contribution amount at any time during the year.
 Contact the Benefits Center at 1-877-RRD-4BEN (1-877-773-4236) or go to rrd.bswift.com.
-(Look on the left side of the enrollment screen where it says Change My HSA Contribution.
+(Look under Common Actions on the main page.)
 Please note, although you may make changes to your HSA contributions at any time during the year, any changes made will be reflected on your payroll check as soon as practicable.